-Great Apple Trees for Western Washington (Seattle).
+Great Apple Trees to Grow in Western Washington (Seattle).

 While my pear and peach trees have forsaken me, my apple trees continue to bloom with promise.
 And after a year of promising, the goods are in.
 The following apple varieties seem well suited to our cool maritime climate and produce great apples without the use of pesticides or fussy growing techniques or protocols.